Top 7 Cloud-Based Payroll Software Solutions

 How does Advanced compares to its competitors?

-Advanced's training prowess makes it great if you're running a small accounting team.
+During our extensive testing process, we were impressed by Advanced's training prowess, which makes it great if you're running a small accounting team.
 In that regard, it beats Moorepay by having a live training feature.
 However, in our deep analysis, we found Iris Staffology also offers this.

 Advanced provides integrations with its native suite of other applications, like ADP does.
 However, it lacks the free trial that Iris Staffology offers, which, combined with the fact that its pricing is bespoke, can delay knowing if it's right for you.
 Similarly to MHR, however, Advanced offer in-depth reporting which can especially benefit larger companies.